Court hearings

 What to Expect at a Status Hearing

-During a status hearing, the judge will review the case’s current status, including any progress made in settlement negotiations or compliance with previous court orders.
+We often get questions about status hearings.
+During a status hearing, or status conference, the judge will listen to the parties or lawyers briefly explain the case’s current status, including any progress made in settlement negotiations or compliance with previous court orders.
 The judge may issue further instructions or set new deadlines as needed to keep the case moving efficiently.

 Motion Hearings: Purpose and Process